HarmonicHemispheres/tacoshell/README.md

 .quit                --  exit taco shell
-.help                --  list builtin commands
-.clear               --  clears the console
+.help                --  list builtin commands .clear/.clr          --  clears the console
-.clr                 --  clears the console
 .cfg                 --  show the config settings .session             --  show the details of the current session and its history .sessions            --  list chat sessions
-.ai-models           --  shows available OpenAi models .set-session=<NAME>  --  switch to a different chat session .set-s=<NAME>        --  switch to a different chat session
+.models              --  shows available OpenAi models .set-session <NAME>  --  switch to a different chat session .export              --  export the current chat session to csv .export-csv          --  export the current chat session to csv .export-json         --  export the current chat session to json .export-xlsx         --  export the current chat session to xlsx .export-html         --  export the current chat session to html
 ```

 <br>